tamontealegrep/MarketplaceCondition/README.md

 Name: currency_id, dtype: int64
 ```
 --------
-The 'currency_id' column is transformed into 'price_in_usd' to indicate when the listing displays its price in USD.
+The `currency_id` column is transformed into `price_in_usd` to indicate when the listing displays its price in USD.
 ```python
 # Make 'price_in_usd' and 'delete currency_id'
 df['price_in_usd'] = df['currency_id'].replace({'USD': True, 'ARS': False})
 df = df.drop(columns=['currency_id'])
 ```
-'price' and 'base_price' appear to have a similar nature.
+`price` and `base_price` appear to have a similar nature.
 An evaluation will be conducted to determine if there are significant differences in their values.

 --------
 ```python